duoshock/UM-70/Assembly Guide.md

 <img src="images/11_OLEDSocket_C.jpg" width="400">
 </a>

-Insert it on the back of the PCB, then solder at the front.
+Insert it on the back of the PCB and then solder.

 ## **Buzzer**
 _Optional, AST1109MLTRQ buzzer is not included in the kit_